Describe Singapore in 3 words.

 The rainy season from November to February: It’s the coolest time of the year and there is something really cozy about rainy tropical or equatorial days.
 It reminds me of my childhood in Manila during the monsoon season, which is where I mostly grew up.
 This is also the start of the festive Christmas season and the lights on Orchard Road are always spectacular, followed by the Lunar New Year in January or February.
 During Chinese New Year, Chinatown goes into a decorative frenzy of stunning lights and ornaments – a photographer’s delight, with streets filled with stalls touting their wares – foodstuffs, clothes, pottery, plants and many other household items.

-The Spa Botanica in Sentosa
+So SPA (formerly Spa Botanica) in Sentosa

 I get my hair done at…